Syria hails 'historic' Russia, China vetoes

 "I feel that the veto that Russia and China have used... is a veto that stands with the Syrian people and gives the time for us to enforce and enhance reforms," she added.

-Nine countries voted late Tuesday in favour of the draft resolution which had called for "targeted measures" if Assad pursues his clampdown, which the UN says has left at least 2,700 people dead.
+Nine countries voted late Tuesday in favour of the text which had called for "targeted measures" if Assad pursues his clampdown, which the United Nations says has left at least 2,700 people dead.

 Russia and China voted against, killing the resolution because of their veto powers as council permanent members.